nalexn/ViewInspector/README.md

 }
 ```

-We can inspect it after adding these two lines:
+You can inspect it after adding these two lines:

 ```swift
 struct ContentView: View {